Isn't it harmless? (real love VS. reality)

 sipping sweet honey chamomile tea?

-did You rock me to sleep on our old dodine chair?
+did You rock me to sleep on that old dodine chair?

 so I wonder